 Barnard has broken into American Airforce bases in Germany nine times, alongside some local monks.
 He used to be part of a Christian anarchist group called the Catholic Worker, which aims to “comfort the afflicted and afflict the comfortable”.

 “Ultimately, for me, it’s the belief in God.
 When I’m stood before the Almighty with everyone else, that’s the legacy I want,” he says.
 I ask whether he’s still a Christian anarchist.
+He laughs.
 “No, I’m Muslim now.”

 Recently the pair were interrogated under Schedule 7 of the Terrorism Act, which obligates detainees to hand over all electronics and removes their right to silence.
 But Ammori is not deterred.
 “When you do these types of actions, you do it with an understanding that you could end up in prison.”